DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 --from-literal=db-password=<PG_PASSWORD>
 ```

-> NOTE: ODM on K8s is provided with a ready to use internal database based on PostgreSQL that can be used empty or with pre-populated samples.
+> NOTE: ODM on Kubernetes is provided with an internal database based on PostgreSQL that can be used empty or with pre-populated samples.
 If you want to install an ODM demo quickly, you can use this internal database.
-This internal database is dedicated to prototyping, not for production.
+It is dedicated to prototyping, not for production.

 ### 4. Manage a  digital certificate (10 min)